daoyuanedu/couponsys/test/models/README.md

 * should find all the coupons under a username
 * should fail to save the same coupon code for a different user
 * should only allow permitted rule type
-* should failed to save conpons with same couponID"
 ```
 New & TODO
 ```